 9) Pulse until your dough creates pea-sized clumps.

 12) Flatten each piece roughly and wrap in plastic wrap.
 Put in the fridge for 30 minutes or in the freezer for 10 minutes.
-Roll out the dough to fit your pie tin.
-I use a 9 inch tin.
+Roll out the dough to fit your pie pan.
+I use a 9-inch pan.

-13) Using the egg white only, brush the inside of the pie.
+13) Dock the crust with a fork and brush the inside of the pie with a whisked egg white.
 This will help prevent the crust from getting too soggy from the filling.

-14) Fill the pie just to the brim.
-I personally don’t like my pies to be overflowing too much.
+14) Fill the pie just to the rim of your pan.
 Preheat your oven to 425F.
 I use a pizza stone, so you need to preheat it gradually so make sure it is in there when you are preheating.

 15) Roll out the smaller piece of dough and lay over top.
 You can even use the leftover egg white to go around the rim of the tin to give the top piece something to stick to.
 Use the egg yolk wash with milk or water, brush it on the top of the pie.
-Add chopped pecans and dust with granulated sugar and grated ginger (I used a Microplane for the ginger but I think it would be better to add the ginger to the fruit because after being baked, the ginger flavour was lost quite a bit.)
+Add chopped pecans (optional) and dust with granulated sugar.

 16) Cut some vents in the dough to allow the steam to escape.

-17) You can do any design you like for the edges or cut-outs but this is how I pinched the crust for this particular pie.
+17) You can make any design you like for the edges or cut-outs, but this is how I pinched the crust for this particular pie.

 18) Bake the pie in the middle rack on the pizza stone at 425F for 20 minutes.
 Then lower the temperature to 375F and bake for another 35 minutes or until you are happy with the colour of the crust.
-The pecans on this pie got a bit dark but they didn’t taste burnt.
-To cover up the darkness I added a bit of powdered sugar.
 Cool the pie for at least an hour.
-I made this pie for a contest winner and they told me they liked ginger, so I paired it with a ginger ice cream.
-The ginger ice cream is in the process of being edited right now so stay tuned for that recipe.
+Dust with icing sugar and serve with fresh whipped cream or ice cream.
+Enjoy!